MP for Winchester

 Liberal Democrat Spokesperson (Mental Health)

 Dr Danny Chambers is the Liberal Democrat MP for Winchester, elected on 4 July 2024.
-He serves as the Liberal Democrat Spokesperson on Mental Health and sits on the 16–19 Academies Bill committee.
-He has previously contributed to parliamentary work on the Mental Health Bill [HL], the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill, and the Tobacco and Vapes Bill.
+He serves as the Liberal Democrat Spokesperson for Mental Health and has participated in committees on education reform, including the 16 to 19 Academies Bill; he has previously contributed to debates on the Mental Health Bill, the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill, and the Tobacco and Vapes Bill.

-Dr Chambers has seven declared financial interests, including three miscellaneous entries; two gifts, benefits and hospitality from UK sources; one donation or other support related to his MP activities; and one shareholding.
+Has declared several financial interests, including miscellaneous items, gifts, benefits and hospitality from UK sources, donations and other support for MP activities, and a shareholding.

 Generated 21 February 2026